Art and science collide as the Waterhouse Natural Science Art Prize calls established and emerging artists to turn their gaze to the natural world.

 Visualcom

-We are proud to announce the shortlist of 74 finalists for the 2026 Waterhouse Natural Science Art Prize.
+74 finalists were shortlisted for the 2026 Waterhouse Natural Science Art Prize.

-42 finalists have been named in the Open category, and another 32 in the Emerging Artists’ category.
+42 finalists were named in the Open category, and another 32 in the Emerging Artists’ category.

 The shortlist includes paintings, sculptures, weavings and a selection of digital and video pieces.

-A full gallery of all shortlisted artworks is now available online.
+A full gallery of all finalist artworks is available online.